VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 ## Motivation

-While VictoriaMetrics provides an efficient solution to store and observe metrics, our users needed something fast and RAM friendly to scrape metrics from Prometheus-compatible exporters to VictoriaMetrics.
+While VictoriaMetrics provides an efficient solution to store and observe metrics, our users needed something fast and RAM friendly to scrape metrics from Prometheus-compatible exporters into VictoriaMetrics.
-Also, we found that users’ infrastructure are snowflakes - no two are alike, and we decided to add more flexibility to `vmagent` (like the ability to push metrics instead of pulling them).
-We did our best and plan to do even more.
+Also, we found that our user's infrastructure are like snowflakes in that no two are alike.
+Therefore we decided to add more flexibility to `vmagent` such as the ability to push metrics instead of pulling them.
+We did our best and will continue to improve vmagent.

 ## Features

-* Can be used as drop-in replacement for Prometheus for scraping targets such as [node_exporter](https://github.com/prometheus/node_exporter).
+* Can be used as a drop-in replacement for Prometheus for scraping targets such as [node_exporter](https://github.com/prometheus/node_exporter).
   See [Quick Start](#quick-start) for details.
 * Can add, remove and modify labels (aka tags) via Prometheus relabeling.
 Can filter data before sending it to remote storage.
 See [these docs](#relabeling) for details.
-* Accepts data via all the ingestion protocols supported by VictoriaMetrics:
+* Accepts data via all ingestion protocols supported by VictoriaMetrics:
   * Influx line protocol via `http://<vmagent>:8429/write`.
 See [these docs](https://victoriametrics.github.io/Single-server-VictoriaMetrics.html#how-to-send-data-from-influxdb-compatible-agents-such-as-telegraf).
   * Graphite plaintext protocol if `-graphiteListenAddr` command-line flag is set.
 See [these docs](https://victoriametrics.github.io/Single-server-VictoriaMetrics.html#how-to-send-data-from-graphite-compatible-agents-such-as-statsd).
   * OpenTSDB telnet and http protocols if `-opentsdbListenAddr` command-line flag is set.
 See [these docs](https://victoriametrics.github.io/Single-server-VictoriaMetrics.html#how-to-send-data-from-opentsdb-compatible-agents).